| | |

 This particular Totem Pole is a bit different culturally.
 While most Totem Poles are specific to a particular family, this one represents a few of the tribes of the Kwakwaka’wakw.
 There is also a bit of a controversy over why it is considered the world's tallest.
 This is because it is actually comprised of a 10-foot pole attached to a 163-foot Totem.
 Regardless, it is still magnificent to see!

-In the summer months, the Big House is the place to be for traditional dance performances from Alert Bay’s local ‘Namgis community.
-Please ask at the Visitor’s Centre for performance times and ticket prices.
+In the summer months, the Big House is the place to be for traditional dance performances from Alert Bay's local ‘Namgis community.
+Please ask the Visitor's Centre for performance times and ticket prices.
 (The Visitor Centre is found just after you exit the ferry on the right-hand side).

 Alert Bay, located on Cormorant Island, is North Vancouver Island's oldest municipality, and a place where you will a find world-renowned Cultural Centre.